opencog/atomspace/opencog/query/README.md

 Forward Chainer
 ---------------
-The PattnerMatch::imply() method implements a critical component for a forward chainer: it is able to accept, as input, an ImplicationLink, and return as output, a SetLink of the implicands.
+The PatternMatch::imply() method implements a critical component for a forward chainer: it is able to accept, as input, an ImplicationLink, and return as output, a SetLink of the implicands.
 An ImplicationLink is basically an IF ...
 THEN ... statement, expressed as an OpenCog hypergraph.